Models and API keys

 - If you get

-correctly (if you're not using it, the line should be deleted or commented out).
+Error code: 404, please check your configured keys, in particular whether you setOPENAI_API_BASE_URLcorrectly (if you're not using it, the line should be deleted or commented out).
 Also see this issue for reference.

 Further reads & debugging